Keywords research and SEO are great ways to bring more traffic to your website and help people find your business online.

 SEO research is not something you only do once.
 It should be a constant and ever-changing process within your business.
 It involves a strategy and a comprehensive understanding of your business and industry.

 Although it’s important to grow your customer base, you only want to target the customers that will find value in your business.
+And you want to ensure that you’re targeting the words and phrases they’re likely to search for, not just the ones you want them to search for.

 Targeting anyone and everyone seems like a good strategy at first.
 But, casting such a wide net can result in catching a lot of visitors who aren’t interested in what you offer.
 Using the right multi-word phrases tailored to your business and industry will help ensure you are attracting the right customers to your business.